 Military Family Life School Counselor

-Leidos is hiring licensed behavioral health professionals to join our Military and Family Life Counselor (MFLC) Child and Youth Behavioral team to support Fort Bliss near El Paso, TX.
-This is a 9 month school calendar position that will reflect the schools calendar that you would support.
+Leidos is hiring licensed behavioral health professionals to join our Military and Family Life Counselor (MFLC) Child and Youth Behavioral team to support Clarke Elementary School near Killeen, TX.

 Military children face unique emotional and environmental challenges due to the stress of military life.
 This is an opportunity for you to reach them where and when you are most needed.